McFateM/blog-dlad/themes/zzo/exampleSite/content/en/about/index.md

 +++
 title = "About"
-description = "Hugo, the world’s fastest framework for building websites" type = "about" date = "2019-02-28"
+description = "The Grinnell College Digital Library Application Developer's Blog" type = "about" date = "2019-02-28"
 +++